Developing a Multi-Cloud Marketplace Strategy: A Guide for ISVs

 Hyperscalers

 If a company’s cloud infrastructure is hosted in AWS, then they will likely download the majority of their solutions from the AWS Marketplace.
 If they host their business data on Azure, then they will probably download the majority of their solutions from the Azure Marketplace.
+If their business is hosted on Google Cloud (which is common for startups), then Google Cloud Marketplace is the way to go.
 And so on.

 For ISVs, getting listed on multiple hyperscaler marketplaces can put your solution in front of two different audiences.
 More and more ISVs are also realizing that if the majority of their direct competitors are listed on one marketplace – let’s say, AWS – then their solution might have a smaller audience but much less competition on Azure.